eviabs/Downtify/README.md

 ### Downtify Requirements

 * A Spotify client should be installed on your computer ([Spotify for Windows](https://www.spotify.com/il/download/windows/)).
-* You must logged in to your Spotify account (free or premium).
+* You must be logged-in to your Spotify account (free or premium).

 Now the program can be used.